Hubble Website Privacy and Cookies Policy

 We may disclose aggregate statistics about visitors to the Site, customers and any Licenses (as defined in our Website Terms) entered into through use of the Site in order to describe our services to prospective partners, advertisers, sponsors and other reputable third parties and for other lawful purposes, but these statistics will include no personally identifiable information.

-We may disclose your personal information to any of our affiliates, or to our agents or contractors who assist us in providing the services we offer through the Site, processing transactions, fulfilling requests for information, receiving and sending communications, updating marketing lists, analysing data, providing IT and other support services or in other tasks, from time to time.
+We may disclose your personal information to any of our affiliates, or to our agents or contractors who assist us in providing the services we offer through the Site, processing transactions, fulfilling requests for information, receiving and sending communications, booking workspaces or other products that we may offer, updating marketing lists, analysing data, providing IT and other support services or in other tasks, from time to time.
 Our agents and contractors will only use your information to the extent necessary to perform their functions.

 In the event that we undergo re-organisation or are sold to a third party, you agree that any personal information we hold about you may be transferred to that re-organised entity or third party.